 5. Drink Enough Water To Reduce Belly Fat

-Various studies prove that water can help increase thermogenesis, satiety, and fat mobilization (10), (11), (12).
+Various studies prove that drinking approximately eight glasses of water per day can help increase thermogenesis, satiety, and fat mobilization (10), (11), (12).
 Keep sipping water throughout the day to start reducing belly fat.
 Here’s how much water to drink per day.

 6. Increase Intake Of High-Fiber Foods

-Dietary fiber helps to increase satiety by forming a gel-like layer in the stomach.
+Dietary fiber has a low glycemic index and helps to increase satiety by forming a gel-like layer in the stomach.
 Dietary fiber also acts as food for good gut bacteria, which break down fat into short-chain fatty acids (13), (14).
 The short-chain fatty acids can help reduce belly fat (15), (16).